Reading time: 5 min.

 What to do if Vitamin A has caused hair loss

-If there’s another reason for your hair loss, then too much Vitamin A could make the problem worse.
-In this case you will need to see your doctor to discuss the root cause of your hair loss and find out what the best course of action is.
+If there’s another reason for your hair loss, then too much Vitamin A could worsen the problem.
+In this case, you will need to see your doctor to discuss the root cause of your hair loss and find out what the best course of action is.

 How to get a healthy intake of Vitamin A